-- Have your ducts cleaned.
+- Have your ducts been cleaned?
 Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job smoother.

 - While you’re at it, make sure your ducts are properly sealed to avoid air leaks and insulate them if needed.
-If the ducts are leaking, you are losing valuable heated or cooled air.
-Properly sealing and insulating ducts is even more important if they are located in the attic, a vented crawlspace or any other unconditioned area.
+If the ducts are leaking, you are losing valuably heated or cooled air.
+Properly sealing and insulating ducts is even more important if they are located in the attic, a vented crawlspace, or any other unconditioned area.

 - Set your thermostat as high as comfortably possible during the summer.
 To help possibly keep your cooling bill lower, keep the difference between the indoor and outdoor temperatures as low as possible.
 According to the Department of Energy, you can save up to 10% a year on heating and cooling by just turning your thermostat back 7° to 10°F from its normal setting for 8 hours a day.
 If you use a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively impacting your comfort.

 - Install a programmable thermostat.
 Sure, thermostats can be adjusted manually, but programmable thermostats make managing your home’s comfort and efficiency so easy.
 You can automatically modify your temperature when you’re away from home or when you’re sleeping while avoiding discomfort because your home’s temperature will return to normal before you get home or wake up.